-So you want to work with a virtual assistant, but you're not sure quite how much assistance you need.
-You can contract a VA for one project or launch, on an as-needed basis, or have assistance every week long-term.
+So you want to work with a virtual assistant or help of some kind, but you're not sure quite how much assistance you need.
+You can contract a for one project or launch, on an as-needed basis, or have assistance every week long-term.

 But how do you know what would be best for you and your business needs?